 Hello!
-My name is Sarah and I am currently a Ph.D. student at Washington State University, School of Computer Science and Electrical Engineering.
+My name is Sarah and I am currently a Ph.D. candidate at Washington State University, School of Computer Science and Electrical Engineering.
 I perform research in the Software Engineering Lab, in conjunction with the NeuroCognitive Science Lab under the supervision of Dr. Venera Arnaoudova.
 In 2016 I recieved my B.S. in computer science from the American University of Beirut.

 My research is focused on improving the way developers write, comprehend, and review source code.
 I am currently exploring the use of eyetracking and brain imaging technology as objective measures of program comprehension.
 I am specifically interested in how various aspects of the source code lexicon and readability affect developers’ cognitive load during daily tasks, like bug localization and code reviews.